organisciak/BookwormDB/STATIC/Building.md

 -rw-rw---- 1 mysql mysql  99M Apr 16 18:07 nwords.MYD
 -rw-rw---- 1 mysql mysql  43M Apr 16 17:31 words.MYD
 ```

+**As a lower limit,** take the Open Library corpus, which is very long individual texts.

+That is 1,000,000 documents; the final results take up 1.5TB on disk for the MySQL tables alone.

+So a 100,000 book bookworm might take more like 150 GB for storage.

 ## Is this too much?